puppetlabs/puppet-docs/source/puppet/6.5/type.md

     </tr>
   </tbody>
 </table>

   notify
 -----

 * [Attributes](#notify-attributes)

 <h3 id="notify-description">Description</h3>

 Sends an arbitrary message to the agent run-time log.
+It's important to note that the notify resource type is not idempotent.
+As a result, notifications are shown as a change on every Puppet run.

 <h3 id="notify-attributes">Attributes</h3>